-Tank abandonment should be performed by a licensed professional as shown in Figure 7.35.
-When a tank is no longer going to be used, specific procedures (from MN Rules 7080.2500, must be followed:
+Tank abandonment should be performed by a licensed professional as shown in Figure 7.34.
+When a tank is no longer going to be used, specific procedures from MN Rules 7080.2500, must be followed:

-Subpart 1: Tank abandonment
+Subpart 1.
+Tank abandonment.

 All systems with no future intent for use must be abandoned according to this part.
-Tank abandonment procedures for sewage tanks, cesspools, leaching pits, drywells, seepage pits, vault privies, pit privies, and distribution devices must meet the requirements in items A to C.
+Tank abandonment procedures for sewage tanks, cesspools, leaching pits, drywells, seepage pits, vault privies, and pit privies must meet the requirements in items A to C.

-- A. All solids and liquids must be removed and disposed of according to part 7080.2450, Subp.
-6, by a licensed maintenance business. - B. All electrical devices and devices containing mercury must be removed and disposed of according to applicable regulations.

-C. Abandoned tanks or any other underground cavities must be removed or remain in place and crushed with the remaining cavity filled with soil or rock material.
+- A. All solids and liquids must be removed and disposed of according to part 7080.2450, subpart 6, by a licensed maintenance business. - B. All electrical devices and devices containing mercury must be removed and disposed of according to applicable regulations. - C. Abandoned tanks or any other underground cavities must be removed or remain in place and crushed with the remaining cavity filled with soil or rock material.

 Subp.
-2: Future discharge
+2. Future discharge.